YujiaLyu/personal_site/content/authors/admin/_index.md

     - course: PhD in Sociology
       institution: The University of Iowa
       year: 2023
-    - course: Graduate Certificate in Informatics and Information Science
+    - course: Graduate Certificate in Information Science
       institution: The University of Iowa
       year: 2021
     - course: MA in Sociology
       institution: The University of Iowa
       year: 2019
-    - course: BL in Sociology
+    - course: BS in Sociology
       institution: Central China Normal University
       year: 2015
 superuser: true